 Mardi Gras Merriment

 San Diego may be far west of the Louisiana Bayou, but that doesn’t mean the city doesn’t know how to celebrate.
-Join the Gaslamp Quarter for a Mardi Gras Block Party and Parade on February 6, 2016.
+Join the Gaslamp Quarter for a Mardi Gras Block Party and Parade (date TBD).
 Twenty-Two city blocks within the venue will feature 3 main stages and 3 satellite stages along and adjacent to 5th Avenue.
-The Big Easy Parade starts at 9:30pm, complete with Celebrity Grand Marshall and 60 over-top-floats.
+The Big Easy Parade features a Celebrity Grand Marshall and 60 over-top-floats.
 This one San Diego party you don’t want to miss!

 Explore La Jolla